Commonwealth Aircraft Corporation: History

 In 1935 the Chief General Manager of BHP, Essington Lewis, visited Europe and formed the view that war was probable.
 On his return to Australia, concerned at the lack of manufacturing capabilities there and at the possibility of aircraft not being available from 'traditional' (i.e. British) sources during wartime, he commenced a lobbying campaign to convince the Government of Australia to establish a modern aircraft industry.
 The government required little persuasion and encouraged negotiations between a number of Australian companies.
 The outcome of these negotiations, begun in August 1935, was the formation of CAC the following year.
 Initially the companies involved were BHP, General Motors-Holden and Broken Hill Associated Smelter.
-These were joined by Imperial Chemical Industries, the Orient Steam Navigation Company and the Electrolytic Zinc Company. at the time of CAC's formation (the company was incorporated in Melbourne on 17 October 1936).
-By September 1937 a factory had been completed at Port Melbourne.
+These were joined by Imperial Chemical Industries, the Orient Steam Navigation Company and the Electrolytic Zinc Company at the time of CAC's formation (the company was incorporated in Melbourne on 17 October 1936).
+By September 1937 a factory had been completed at Fishermans Bend.

 Shortly after the establishment of CAC, Mascot-based Tugan Aircraft was purchased.
 This led to Lawrence Wackett joining the company; he immediately became the General Manager.
 It is almost entirely due to Wackett's efforts that the Wirraway became the first aircraft produced by CAC.
 In 1935 Wackett had led a technical mission to Europe and the United States to evaluate modern aircraft types and select a type suitable to Australia's needs and within Australia's capabilities to build.
 The mission's selection was the North American NA-16; with CAC's modifications this became the Wirraway.
 CAC also undertook production of the Pratt & Whitney R-1340 engine used in the Wirraway and also built some propellers when supplies from alternative sources became problematic.
 With its first aircraft type the company thus became one of very few in the world that have produced an aircraft fitted with engines and propellers made by the same company (see also de Havilland).